TalhahTahir/library/README.md

 3. **Security**:

-1. Admin panel is protected with authentication
+1. The admin panel is protected with authentication
 2. CSRF protection is enabled for form submissions